goyalvartul/threatspotter/README.md

 - For a detailed installation guide for the prerequisites check out this [Detailed Prerequisites installation document](https://github.com/blockboard/ThreatMapper-aisecureme/blob/master/Pre-Requisites.md)

 ## Debian-based Linux Distros
-:warning: **Make sure you are inside the ThreatMapper-AiSecureMe project location from your terminal.**
+:warning: **Make sure you are inside the ThreatSpotter-AiSecureMe project location from your terminal.**

 ### Pre-requirstes installations
 - This shell script works for any Debian-based Linux Distro like **Ubuntu**, **MX Linux**, **Linux Mint**, **Deepin**, **Kali Linux**, and **Parrot OS**.